W-David-Porter/acim/src/workbook/part-i/4-these-thoughts-do-not-mean-anything/index.md

 #::: details Expanded

 In selecting the subjects for the application of today’s idea, the usual specificity is required.
-²Do not be afraid to use ‘good’ thoughts as well as ‘bad’.
+²Do not be afraid to use “good’ thoughts as well as “bad’.
 ³None of them [good or bad thoughts] represents your real thoughts, which [thoughts] are being covered up by them [good and bad thoughts].
-⁴The ‘good’ ones [thoughts] are but [only] shadows of what lies beyond, and shadows make sight difficult.
+⁴The “good’ ones [thoughts] are but [only] shadows of what lies beyond, and shadows make sight difficult.
-⁵The ‘bad’ ones [thoughts] are blocks to sight, and make seeing impossible.
+⁵The “bad’ ones [thoughts] are blocks to sight, and make seeing impossible.
 ⁶You do not want either [shadows or blocks].

 #::: details Substituted

 In selecting the subjects for the application of today’s idea, the usual specificity is required.
-²Do not be afraid to use ‘good’ thoughts as well as ‘bad’.
+²Do not be afraid to use “good’ thoughts as well as “bad’.
 ³Neither good nor bad thoughts represent your real thoughts; your real thoughts are being covered up by good and bad thoughts.
-⁴The ‘good’ thoughts are only shadows of what lies beyond, and shadows make sight difficult.
+⁴The “good’ thoughts are only shadows of what lies beyond, and shadows make sight difficult.
-⁵The ‘bad’ thoughts are blocks to sight, and make seeing impossible.
+⁵The “bad’ thoughts are blocks to sight, and make seeing impossible.
 ⁶You do not want either shadows or blocks.

 #::: details Simplified